qwertyquerty/skybook/_posts/mistargeted-dma.md

 So the game requests `0x2000` (8192 bytes) from `SystemHeap`, but `SystemHeap` only has `0xCCC` (3276 bytes) of free memory, therefore the allocation returns `0`.

 Now, the question I want an answer to is: how does the fishing rod dupe affect memory, and how does it become “stressed”?

+## How does duplicating the fishing rod affect memory allocation?

 ### How does the fishing rod dupe affect GameHeap?